abaisero/gym-gridverse/docs/guides/reward_functions.rst

 The RewardFunction Protocol
 ===========================

-A reward function is a determinstic mapping from a state-action-state transition to a numeric reward.
+A reward function is a deterministic mapping from a state-action-state transition to a numeric reward.
 Using the :py:mod:`typing` standard library, the reward function type is defined as a :py:class:`~typing.Callable` which receives a :py:class:`~gym_gridverse.state.State`, an